ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Each access token corresponds to one of the objects in the `access_token` array of the client instance's [request](#request-token-multiple).

-The multiple access token response MUST be used when multiple access tokens are requested, even if only one access token is issued as a result of the request.
 The AS MAY refuse to issue one or more of the requested access tokens, for any reason.
 In such cases the refused token is omitted from the response and all of the other issued access tokens are included in the response the requested names appropriate names.
 If the client instance [requested multiple access tokens](#request-token-multiple), the AS MUST NOT respond with a single access token structure, even if only a single access token is granted.
-In such cases, the AS responds with a multiple access token structure containing one access token.
+In such cases, the AS MUST respond with a multiple access token structure containing one access token.

 ~~~ json